microsoft/language-server-protocol/_specifications/specification-3-17.md

 > *Since version 3.17.0*

-The `textDocument/validateBreakableRange` request is sent from the client to the server to adjust a breakpoint or active statement range.
-The server response is the best corresponding range for the client to use. `null` should be returned if a breakpoint should not be placed near the requested range.
+The `textDocument/validateBreakableRange` request is sent from the client to the server to validate a breakpoint or active statement range.
+The server response is the best corresponding range for the client to use based on the syntactic context. `null` should be returned if a breakpoint should not be placed near the requested range.
 If the server is not able to determine a precise range (e.g. due to the range being in a disabled preprocessor block), the server can return a 0 width range located at the beginning of the line.

+Typically, the client will send this request when the user is adding a breakpoint at the caret location or at a specific line in the document.
+After the breakpoint is placed, the debugger is responsible for binding the breakpoint.
+From the user's perspective, this means the debugger could move the breakpoint to a different range in the document when it is attached (e.g. due to optimized code).

 _Client Capabilities_: